- Position: Associate Professor

 - Department: History

 - Campus: 8504742680

-Dr. John Jensen, assistant professor, teaches maritime history, historic preservation, fisheries and marine archaeology.
+Dr. John Jensen, associate professor, teaches maritime history, historic preservation, fisheries and marine archaeology.

 Jensen, an applied historian and marine archaeologist, focuses on the many relationships between people and inland waterways, coastal areas and oceans.
 Born and raised in Homer, Alaska, he spent most of his formative years working with his father as a commercial crab and shrimp fisherman.
 His experiences growing up in the rapidly changing coastal community of Homer and working on Alaska’s fisheries frontier inspired his scholarship and interests in the connections between history, policy and community identity.